zephontech/SSLClient/README.md

-this is an exmple of making an ssl connection to a server tht requires client certificate validation.
+this is an exmple of making an ssl connection to a server that requires client certificate validation.

 this test requires a jdk.
 I tested it with 1.8 and 21 and it seems to work.